w3c/webtransport/explainer.md

   sending many messages in a single stream.
 Out-of-order messaging can be achieved by sending one message per stream.

-- Bidirectional streams are like unidirectional streams, but in two directions.
+- Bidirectional streams are full-duplex streams.
+A bidirectional stream is effectively a pair of unidirectional streams.
-  They are useful for sending messages that expect a response.

 - Datagrams are small, out-of-order, unreliable messages.
 They are useful for sending messages with less API complexity